EME Program Research Framework

 For more information on the projects that ARPANSA is supporting, please read the research abstracts below:

-- 'Determination of the minimum 5G-related Specific Energy Absorption Rate (SAR) required to cause a biological effect on pheochromocytoma neuron-like cells', Professor Elena Ivanova, School of Science, RMIT with Professor Rodney Croft, School of Psychology, University of Wollongong, and Dr. Denver Linklater School of Science, RMIT.
+- 'Determination of the minimum 5G-related Specific Energy Absorption Rate (SAR) required to cause a biological effect on pheochromocytoma neuron-like cells', Professor Elena Ivanova, School of Science, RMIT; Professor Rodney Croft, School of Psychology, University of Wollongong, and Dr. Denver Linklater School of Science, RMIT.